 - Amethyst is known as the stone of Saint Valentine, the patron of romantic love who wore an amethyst ring carved with the image of Cupid.

 - In modern Europe royalty wore robes and clothing dyed the rich purple of amethyst and wore the gems as accessories.
-Even today the Queen of England is seen wearing a brooch from the Kent Amethysts set.
+Even Queen Elizabeth ll wore a brooch from the Kent Amethysts set.

 - Amethyst was as expensive and as cherished as Ruby and Emerald until the 19th Century, when Brazil’s large deposits were discovered.